-Nevi with 3 or more different shades of brown or black are particularly likely to be dysplastic, indicative of melanoma or carcinoma.
-The following alphabetic mnemonic (ABCDE) is a useful way to remember the important indicators that an atypical nevus could be cancerous.
+Nevi with three or more different shades of brown or black are particularly likely to be dysplastic, indicative of melanoma or carcinoma.
+The alphabetic mnemonic (ABCDE) is a useful way to remember the important indicators that an atypical nevus could be cancerous:

 Removing benign moles